kagisearch/kagi-docs/docs/orion/faq/faq.md

 ## Is Orion open-source? {#oss}
 We're working on it!
 We've started with some of [our components](https://github.com/OrionBrowser) and intend to open more in the future.

-Forking WebKit, porting hundreds of APIs, and writing a browser app from scratch have been challenging for our small team.
+Forking WebKit, porting hundreds of APIs, and writing a browser app from scratch has been challenging for our small team.
 Properly maintaining an open-source project takes time and resources that we are currently short on.
 If you would like to contribute, please consider becoming active on [orionfeedback.org](https://orionfeedback.org/).

 <a name="ossprivacy"></a>
 ## Is Orion truly safe if it’s not open-source? {#ossprivacy}